etruel/wp-ispconfig/readme.txt

 Contributors: etruel
 Donate link: esteban@netmdp.com
-Tags:  host, ISPConfig, hosting, remote, manager, admin, panel, control, wordpress, post, plugin, interfase, server Requires at least: 3.1
+Tags:  host, ISPConfig, hosting, remote, manager, admin, panel, control, wordpress, post, plugin, interfase, server Requires at least: 4.1
 Tested up to: 4.4
 Stable tag: trunk
 License: GPLv2

-WordPress interface for ISPConfig ~ Hosting Control Panel.
+The first and original WordPress interface for ISPConfig ~ Hosting Control Panel.
 The plugin allows you to add a new client with all needed steps with just one click.

 == Description ==

-The WordPress interface for [ISPConfig](http://www.ispconfig.org) – Hosting Control Panel.
+The first and original WordPress interface for [ISPConfig](http://www.ispconfig.org) – Hosting Control Panel.
 An excelent Open Source, transparent, free Server Manager.

 As a remote user, with WP-ISPConfig plugin you can manage new account and client setup features of your ISPConfig 3 – Hosting Control Panel.